-From This is Why I Love You So (1996).
+From Chicago Gothic (2007).
 Artwork and text copyright Danny Grosso.

-From This is Why I Love You So (1996).
+From Chicago Gothic (2007).
 Artwork and text copyright Danny Grosso.

 Continuing the expeditions of Jeff MacNelly, James Kilpatrick, and Eugene McCarthy, with apologies.